TomPotato/Rover-Embedded-Project-2024-25/README.md

         <li>W(rovers' led off)</li>
     </ul>
     <li>Sending rovers' led status and ultrasonic data from arduino to my pc</li>
-    <li>The multicolor LED integrated into the BoosterPack operates in accordance with control commands (e.g., LED ON/OFF) transmitted by the Arduino
+    <li>The multicolor LED integrated into the BoosterPack operates in accordance with control commands (e.g., LED ON/OFF) transmitted by the Arduino</li>
-    microcontroller.</li>
 </ul>

 <h3 align="center">Steps</h3>